ylsung/TetrisBattle/Readme.md

 # **TetrisBattle**

 This project is to reproduce the popular Facebook game -- Tetris Battle (Not available playing online now).
-I also offer the wrapper of the game for training AI agent.
+I also offer the environment of the game for training AI agent.

 It is a highly restored version of original game, with features as follow: <br/>
 - 2 players <br/>